eigenAyoub/llm-inference/README.md

 # llm-inference:

+I'm slowly building a tiny local inference engine based on some local gguf llm.

 ### AI usage:

-I use gpt5, mostly to find flaws in my code, and suggest the next steps, and sometimes generate JS/client code, but almost never to write code for server side (python).

-This readme is also me dumping my code to gpt, and asking it to generate a very short readme... obviously it's not short.
+I use gpt5 mostly to find flaws in my code, suggest the next steps, and sometimes generate JS/client code.
+But **never** to write code for the server side.
+That’s why there are a lot of print statements.
+This `README` is also me dumping my code to gpt, and asking it to generate a very short readme... obviously it's not that short.

 # Minimal Realtime LLM Streaming Server (WIP)

-I'm slowly building a tiny local inference engine based on some local llm.

 This is a FastAPI + Redis + SSE serving layer around a local LLM (llama.cpp or any OpenAI-style streaming backend).
 So far It provides: